-In the last year, many people have suffered from chronic loneliness and boredom arising from social isolation as a result of measures such as social distancing and extended periods of lockdown.
+In 2020, many people have suffered from chronic loneliness and boredom arising from social isolation because of measures such as social distancing and extended periods of lockdown.

-However, Covid-19 or not, one would be hard-pressed to imagine such psycho-social ills in the Tan family.
-Probably the largest household in Singapore, 85 family members spanning five generations live under one roof.
-In fact, the Tans have been living under one roof for the past 100 years.
+However, pandemic or not, one would be hard-pressed to imagine such psycho-social ills in the Tan family.
+Probably the largest household in Singapore, 85 family members spanning five generations live together under one roof.
+In fact, the Tans have been living under one roof for the past 100 years!

-To date, the Tans run the Prime Supermarket chain of 25 stores.
-Outside of Singapore, Prime Group International is a family business that consists of a modern pig farm, five Sun Island golf-cum-holiday resorts and two international schools in China.
+To date, they run 26 Prime Supermarket stores.
+Outside Singapore, Prime Group International is a family business consisting of a modern pig farm, five Sun Island golf-cum-holiday resorts, and two international schools in China.

 It is hard to imagine that this sprawling empire started from a humble pig farmer – the late Mr Tan Ah Chye.
 The late Mr Tan and his 13 children and relatives managed and ran the pig farm until pig farming was phased out in Singapore in the mid-1980s.
 Following that, the youngest of Mr Tan’s children – Mr Tan Hong Khoon – was nominated to lead the family into unchartered waters.

 Under his charge, the Prime Supermarket chain was birthed, followed by the subsequent diversification and regional expansion of the Group.
 Mr Tan Hong Khoon is the current chairman of Prime Group International and the head of the household.